 User - A User related to this Assignment Area.
 If Reassign Owner is checked on the Plan and this field is populated, then the Assignment Plan will attempt to change the ownership of records assigned to this Area.
 More details below in Changing Ownership.

 Repeat these steps for each Assignment Area for this Assignment Plan.
 Once complete your Assignment Plan may look something like this.

-In addition to manually launching the Assignment Plan batch job.
-We can also schedule Assignment Plans to run on a daily basis.
-To do this select the Batch Jobs tab on the Geopointe Setup page.
+In addition to manually launching the Assignment Plan batch job, we can also schedule Assignment Plans to run on a daily or hourly basis, to ensure assignments stay current as changes are made to records.
+To do this, select the Batch Jobs tab on the Geopointe Setup page.

 Once the batch job has completed, we can review the results.
-Before the batch job runs, the Territory field and the custom related list Territory Assignments are blank.
+Before the batch job runs, the Territory field and the custom related list Territory Assignments were blank.

+After the Assignment Plan job has completed, the Territory and Related List are automatically populated.
 This account is currently located in Seattle so it falls into the Northwest Assignment Area we defined earlier.
-After the Assignment Plan job has completed running the Territory and Related List are automatically populated.

 - The ownership change may fail if your have custom validation rules/triggers/workflows in place that are in conflict.

 - The record ownership is changed only when Custom Assignment Fields are used.